IsaacWoods/poplar/book/kernel/debugging.md

 ### Emulate with a custom build of QEMU
-For particularly tricky issues, it can sometimes be useful to insert `printf`s in QEMU and see if they trigger when emulating Pebble.
+For particularly tricky issues, it can sometimes be useful to insert `printf`s in QEMU and see if they trigger when emulating Poplar.
 The `Makefile` makes this easy - run something like:
 ```
 QEMU_DIR='~/qemu/build/x86_64-softmmu/' make qemu-no-kvm
 ```
 where the location pointed to by `QEMU_DIR` is the build destination of the correct QEMU executable.
 A lot of the time, the `printf`s you've inserted will only trigger with TCG, so it's usually best to use `qemu-no-kvm`.

-### Pebble specific: the breakpoint exception
+### Poplar specific: the breakpoint exception
 The breakpoint exception is useful for inspecting the contents of registers at specific points, such as in sections of assembly (where it's inconvenient to call into Rust, or to use a debugger because getting `global_asm!` to play nicely with GDB is a pain).